How to make these charming aged French pots from any garden pot with paint, paper, and a printer with this simple step-by-step tutorial! ⟹

 To avoid this, it helps to roll the paper away in stages and let the paper dry in between so you can really see how much paper is left.
 I let mine dry 3-4 times and just took a little off each time.

-You can see how I used this same transfer technique to make this cute vintage spring garden pot “place card/gift” for the spring table here.
+See how I used this same transfer technique to make a cute vintage spring garden pot in the post “How to Create Vintage Spring Flower Pots with Transfers“.

-I hope you’ve been inspired to add some je ne sais quoi to your decor with this fun craft!
-If you try this method I’d love to see how they come out in the comments!
+I hope you’ve been inspired to add some je ne sais quoi to your decor with this fun craft.
+If you try this method, show it off in the comments!

 Absolutely love your blog, your home and YOU!